Accurate and convergent energetics of color centers by wavefunction theory: Results

+In contrast to the triplet gap, the energy levels of the singlet states show remarkable method dependence.
+For example, QDET\cite{Sheng_2022} and GW+BSE\cite{Ma2010} provide outstandingly low energies for $(1)^1\bar{A}_1$ (resulting in underestimated singlet gaps of 0.81 and 0.59 eV, respectively).
+On the other hand, some other approaches - such as DFT\cite{Gali2008,Delaney2010} and small-cluster Monte Carlo configuration interaction (MCCI, FCIQMC)\cite{Delaney2010,Chen2023} - tend to place $(1)^1\bar{A}_1$ (with $E\approx 2.0$ eV) over $(1)^3E$ (with $E\approx 1.9$ eV), which contradicts the experimentally observed facile triplet-to-singlet intersystem crossing.
+Importantly, our CASSCF-NEVPT2 methodology does not produce any of the latter erroneous results and gives a $(1)^1\bar{A}_1$ energy level of 1.60 eV, in perfect agreement with the closely related methods (CASPT2: 1.57 eV\cite{li2024excitedstatedynamicsopticallydetected}, NEVPT2-DMET: 1.52 eV\cite{Haldar_2023}).
+While certain methods reproduce the experimental gap of 1.26 eV more closely (such as beyond-RPA\cite{Ma2020} with 1.20 eV and quite surprisingly SA-CASSCF(6e,6o)\cite{li2024excitedstatedynamicsopticallydetected} with 1.30 eV), the CASSCF-NEVPT2 energy difference between singlets (1.04-1.15 eV) still has a tolerable error.

-\subsection{Relaxed electronic spectrum}
+\bigbreak {\bf Relaxed electronic spectrum}

-To determine adiabatic energy differences between the states that correspond to the experimental zero-phonon lines we optimized the geometry of each state using the state-specific CASSCF(6e,4o)/cc-pVDZ method.
-The accurate electronic energies were computed at CASSCF(6e,4o)-NEVPT2/cc-pVDZ level of theory while the zero point energy (ZPE) corrections were obtained using CASSCF(6e,4o)/cc-pVDZ.
+To determine adiabatic energy differences between the states that correspond to the experimental zero-phonon lines, we optimized the geometry of each state using the state-specific CASSCF(6e,4o)/cc-pVDZ method.
+Then, accurate electronic energy differences were computed for the relaxed geometries at SA-CASSCF(6e,4o)-NEVPT2/cc-pVDZ level of theory.
+To obtain the highest possible accuracy, the state-averaging in the latter step only involved the two states of interest (rather than all 5 + 8 electronic states) for each pair of states and the full energy spectrum was assembled by summing the individual energy differences in a post-process manner.

+The excited-state energy levels including geometry relaxation effects are summarized in Fig.~\ref{fig:Relaxed}.
+The equilibrium geometry for each electronic state, characterized by the C-C distances adjacent to the vacancy, is summarized in the SI, Table S5.
+Furthermore, a detailed description of the calculation of relative energy levels, as well as the discussion of model size dependence is also provided in section S3.3 of SI.

+Concerning the state-specific equilibrium geometries, we find that states of $A_1$ and $A_2$ irreducible representations conserve the $C_{3v}$ symmetry even after the geometry optimization procedure.
+Nevertheless, the C-C distances adjacent to the vacancy do depend on the electronic structure; for example, in the excited singlet ($(1)^1\bar{A}_1$) state of the NV$^-$ polarization circle, the carbon atoms are $\approx0.1~\mathrm{\AA}$ further from each other than in the ground ($(1)^3\bar{A}_2$) state.